stackitcloud/yawol/README.md

    This will also install the CRDs needed by yawol.

-After successfull installation, you can request `Services` of `type: LoadBalancer` and yawol will take care of creating an instance, allocating an IP, and updating the `Service` resource once the setup is ready.
+After successful installation, you can request `Services` of `type: LoadBalancer` and yawol will take care of creating an instance, allocating an IP, and updating the `Service` resource once the setup is ready.